-No Hawaiian vacation would be complete without sampling the incredible fruit in Hawaii.
+The fruit in Hawaii is plentiful, tropical, and delicious.
+No Hawaiian vacation would be complete without sampling some of the many varieties of fruit in Hawaii.

 Tropical Fruit in Hawaii

 I started visiting Hawaii with my family when I was a teenager.
 After we arrived, my parents would always make it a priority to stop by a farmers’ market or fruit stand and pick up some local fruit.
 I grew to love the tropical Hawaiian fruit.

 The fruit in Hawaii is something I looked forward to when planning a Hawaii vacation.
 Along with the beach and sunshine, I dreamed of fresh Hawaiian papaya, pineapple, and mango.

 I recently moved to Hawaii and can now grow a lot of my favorite fruit in my yard!

 Here are 17 of my favorite fruits in Hawaii.